CD-Chief/coding-challenges/README.md

 ## Lessons Learned (newest first)

+- Learnt how to operate with linkedLists
+- Don't always need to store the var's passed in from a method
 - Learnt about comparing binary trees via structure
 - Learnt about dynamic programming
 - Go about recursion systematically (base case etc)